There are some bloggers who seem to have a natural gift when it comes to writing. Some bloggers seem to be naturally gifted writers.

-Which is why many top bloggers hire a professional editor to transform their rough diamonds into gleaming jewels.
+Which is why many top bloggers hire a copy editor or proofreading service to transform their rough diamonds into gleaming jewels.
 That’s right — someone else is helping them.

 Somewhat unfair, right?

 Fortunately, editing isn’t rocket science.
-If you have someone to show you how.
+It’s easy to learn how to proofread and edit your own posts like a pro — if you have someone to show you how.

 So let’s break down the rules that’ll help you transform your unremarkable draft into a perfectly polished post.

-7 Editing Tips That Will Totally Transform Your Next Post
+7 Proofreading & Editing Tips That’ll Transform Your Next Post

 Tip #1.
 Don’t Pad Your Prose with Empty Filler Words